 About my endeavors and projects: I was co-founder of the Grassroutes Caravan for the 2008 Republican National Convention protests in St. Paul.
 The GRC was an intentional community-building institution based out of Madison from 2007 – 2012.
-Through this bicycle revolution work, I worked on a committee to organize a mobile bicycle village to Detroit for the US Social Forum in 2010 and then the Soular Ride to Custer, WI in 2011 for the Midwest Renewable Energy Fair.
+Through this bicycle advocacy work, I volunteered on a committee to organize a mobile bicycle village to Detroit for the US Social Forum in 2010 and then the Soular Ride to Custer, WI in 2011 for the Midwest Renewable Energy Fair.
 Grassroutes Caravan rides last anywhere from one to three weeks long and we live together, 24/7 on the rode, camping when we stop, and traveling by bicycle, pulling trailers of kitchen equipment, sleeping bags and even kids.
 Two of our rides included children ranging in age from 18 months to ten years old.
 In May of 2012, the GRC rode from Madison to Chicago for the NATO actions, demonstrations and protests.
-There were no children on that ride since parents did not want to ride into a police state.
+There were no children on that ride since parents did not want to ride into a police state with them.
 Eight of us were arrested by Chicago police and then interrogated by US Homeland Security after being picked up and taken to jail before we had reached the larger demonstration downtown.
 We were unarmed and clearly not a threat to national security, but the US often bullies, depicting unarmed, peaceful bicycle lovers as “violent terrorists” to justify their violence against us.

 Check out the lyrics of many of my songs to hear more about adventures in taking on the fossil fuels war makers in mass movement and my own movement of personal re-wilding to Nature as I ride.